-Risk Assessments for Journalists (see page 42)
+Risk Assessments (click to open)

 Risk assessments help the entire team - journalists, crew members, and newsroom managers - prepare for potential risks when working any assignment.
 Risk assessments identify risks that may be encountered and help to mitigate them.
 The entire team needs to do their due diligence when assessing the risk/reward of covering any story.
 Young journalists are encouraged to talk with colleagues or instructors who have worked or reported on similar beats.
 This includes peers, instructors, and other experienced journalists.